inboxstartup/docs/README.md

 We will be _unbiased_ and won’t try to _“guide”_ you in your Startup journey.
 We will try our possible ways to link to resources and means to navigate through the phases from when you have an idea to an operational Startup.

-The resources, tools, and utilities are targeted at Startups from the idea to the seed stage.
+The resources, tools, and utilities are targeted at Startups from the idea to the seed stage, with an aim to raise venture funding.
 We believe that once you hit your priced round, such as a Series-A and beyond, you will have the resources to take care of your needs.

 > “Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do.” -- Steve Jobs